transloadit/uppy/README.md

 - We received complaints about broken uploads and found that resumable uploads are important, especially for big files and to be inclusive towards people on poorer connections (we also launched [tus.io](https://tus.io) to attack that problem).
 Uppy uploads can survive network outages and browser crashes or accidental navigate-aways.
 - Uppy supports editing meta information before uploading (and e.g. cropping is planned).
-- There’s the situation where people are using their mobile devices and want to upload on the go, but they have their picture on Instagram, files in Dropbox, or just a plain file url from anywhere on the open web.
+- There’s the situation where people are using their mobile devices and want to upload on the go, but they have their picture on Instagram, files in Dropbox or just a plain file URL from anywhere on the open web.
 Uppy allows to pick files from those and push it to the destination without downloading it to your mobile device first.
 - Accurate upload progress reporting is an issue on many platforms.
 - Some file validation — size, type, number of files — can be done on the client with Uppy.
 - Uppy integrates webcam support, in case your users want to upload a picture/video/audio that does not exist yet :)